-SAD is a type of depression, Dr. Dennis explains.
-Many symptoms of SAD are the same as regular depressive symptoms, but occur in a seasonal pattern.
+SAD is a type of depression that people typically experience during months with less sunlight.
+Many symptoms of SAD are the same as regular depressive symptoms.
+They just occur in a seasonal pattern.
 These include:

 - Feeling hopeless or worthless

 - Low energy

 - Loss of interest in hobbies or fun activities

 Winter SAD, specifically, also include symptoms such as:2